cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-inputs.md

 ---

-`inputs` are parameters injected into the blueprint upon deployment creation.
+`inputs` are parameters that are injected into a blueprint when a deployment is created.
 These parameters can be referenced by using the [get_input]({{< relref "blueprints/spec-intrinsic-functions.md#get_input" >}}) intrinsic function.

-Inputs are useful when there's a need to inject parameters to the blueprint which were unknown when the blueprint was created and can be used for distinction between different deployments of the same blueprint.
+Inputs are useful when there is a need to inject parameters in the blueprint that were unknown when the blueprint was created, and they can be used for distinction between different deployments of the same blueprint.

 {{% gsNote title="Note" %}}
 Beginning with [definitions version]({{< relref "blueprints/spec-versioning.md" >}}) `cloudify_dsl_1_3`, you can also import `inputs` multiple times.

-Also note that you can pass mutliple `-i`  flags in our cli to pass multiple input structures or pass wildcard based paths to input files (e.g. `... -i *.yaml`) and directories containing input files (e.g. `... -i my_inputs_file_dir/`)
+Also note that you can pass multiple `-i`  flags in the CLI, to pass multiple input structures or to pass wildcard-based paths to input files (e.g. `... -i *.yaml`) and directories containing input files (e.g. `... -i my_inputs_file_dir/`)
 {{% /gsNote %}}

 # Declaration